 v) Ordinary or joint members who shall pay subscriptions on an annual basis

 vi) Young people up to 35 years of age who shall pay a reduced subscription on an annual basis on production of proof of date of birth

-d) The subscription for membership of the types indicated above in (iv) to (vii) above shall be considered and set annually by the Committee and notified to members in writing at a suitable time.
+4.4) The subscription for membership of the types indicated in (iv) to (vii) above shall be considered and set annually by the Committee and notified to members in writing at a suitable time.

-e) Renewable subscriptions shall be due annually at the anniversary of first joining and, if not paid within three months of that date, membership shall be forfeit.
+4.5) Renewable subscriptions shall be due annually at the anniversary of first joining and, if not paid within three months of that date, membership shall be forfeited

 The officers of the Society shall be:

 iii) an Honorary Secretary

 iv) an Honorary Treasurer

 vi) an Honorary Assistant Treasurer (optional)